Now let’s take a closer look at some of these reasons.

 A presence on the web helps customers, potential employees, vendors and even investors to quickly and easily find out more about your business and the products or services you offer.

-With a well-designed site, your small operation can project the image and professionalism of a much bigger company.
+With a well-designed site, your small operation can project the image and professionalism of a much bigger, well-established company.

 Most visitors to your site won’t have met you yet.
 They aren’t familiar with your company or your products.
 They don’t know if they can trust you and whether you can do what you claim you can do.

 You need to make an excellent first impression.
+That means quality copy and design.
 Your website must present a professional, authoritative image or you’ll never win their business.
 Recognize that visitors will make decisions and assumptions about your business based on your website.

-An attractive web design with straightforward navigation and copy that’s clear and persuasive will go a long way in establishing your credibility and persuading them to contact you.
+An attractive web design with straightforward navigation and professional copywriting that’s clear and crisp will go a long way in establishing your credibility and persuading them to contact you.